Bricktech2000/Atto-8/spec/microprocessor.md

 - `SC` increments every clock cycle and may only be reset to `0x00`, through `CLR_SC`.
 - Latches (`IL`, `AL`, `XL`, `YL`, `ZL`) can only read from and cannot write to `DATA`.
 - `SUM` can only output `XL + YL` to `DATA`, and `NAND` can only output `~(YL & ZL)` to `DATA`.
-- The value of `CF` can only be set to the value of `ZERO` or to the value of `COUT`.
+- The value of `CF` can be set to the value of either `ZERO` or `COUT` through `DATA_CF`.

 It follows that:

 - `SP++`, `SP--` and `IP++` are non-trivial operations, requiring the use of `XL`, `YL` and `SUM`.
 - Reads from `XL`, `YL` and `ZL` are non-trivial operations, requiring the use of `SUM` and `NAND`.

 These design decisions greatly simplify the hardware complexity of the Atto-8 microprocessor, at the cost of performance and microcode complexity.
+They also allow for a high degree of flexibility: the Atto-8 microprocessor is general purpose, and the only component tying it to the Atto-8 microarchitecture is its microcode ROM.

 ## Instruction Set